gekkoe/sorted/README.md

   - test.check - Listed in the [clojure.org spec page](https://clojure.org/about/spec)
 as a generative test library that uses clojure.spec to create better test coverage.
   - tools.cli - A command line argument parser.
+  - failjure - A monadic error handler to maintain referential integrity and readability.

 ### Build Tools
 * This project will start out with lein, as this is what I'm most familiar with.
 At some